A Saniflo Macerating Toilet Review

 When It Happens You Will Appreciate Gravity More

-Like all macerating toilet, this Saniflo SANICOMPACT operates on electricity.
+Like all macerating toilets, this Saniflo SANICOMPACT operates on electricity.
 A 120V 60Hz supply is needed to run the motor and the controls.

 Is Installation Really That Easy?